GoogleCloudPlatform/genai-for-marketing/infra/README.md

         ```

     1.  **Copying Data:** We need to copy over some PDFs - Alphabet Earnings Reports from 2004 to 2023 -  into the newly created bucket using `gsutil`.
-If you don't have `gsutil`, please follow instructions [here](https://cloud.google.com/storage/docs/gsutil_install), if you need to install `gsutil`.

         ```
         gsutil -m cp -r "gs://cloud-samples-data-us-central1/gen-app-builder/search/alphabet-investor-pdfs" "gs://$BUCKET_NAME/data"